Patrick Walden

-Patrick George Walden (born 5 October 1978 in Islington, London) is best known as the former guitarist for Babyshambles.
+Patrick George Walden (5 October 1978 – 20 June 2025) was an English musician, best known as the guitarist for Babyshambles.
 Prior to joining Babyshambles, Walden belonged to a variety of London groups, among which were Fluid, the Six Cold Thousand, and The White Sport.
 He played guitar for The White Sport alongside another future Babyshambles member, drummer Adam Ficek.
 Walden also worked as a live guitarist and as a session musician, playing bass and guitar for numerous recording artists.
-Among those acts were Whitey, James Blunt, 500 and Crave, Ed Laliq, and, very briefly, The Honeymoon.
+Among those acts were Whitey, James Blunt, 500 and Crave, Ed Laliq, and The Honeymoon.